nextstrain/cli/doc/commands/login.rst

 .. option:: --username <name>, -u <name>

     The username to log in as.
-If not provided, the NEXTSTRAIN_USERNAME environment variable will be used if available, otherwise you'll be prompted to enter your username.
+If not provided, the :envvar:`NEXTSTRAIN_USERNAME` environment variable will be used if available, otherwise you'll be prompted to enter your username.

 .. option:: --no-prompt